UnterrainerInformatik/java/nullannotations/readme.md

 # nullannotations

 This jar contains an implementation of annotations that may be used as a replacement for the (more common) Eclipse null-annotations.

 When we first decided to use those annotations there where several candidates to pick from.
 We opted for the version that tried to implement a de-facto standard at that time (`JSR-305`).
 Those annotations are located in the namespace `javax.annotation`.

+By now `JSR-305` is dead but we're stuck with a ton of classes all referencing those annotations that don't support Java 1.8.
+We don't want to change to another annotation-implementation (other namespace, other names) especially since there's no solid successor to be found right now.
+The consensus at this very moment is to use the internal Eclipse-annotations and that's not good enough for us since we want to implement our services IDE-agnostic.

 Feel free to use them or help correcting errors or writing tests on the develop-branch of this git-repository.

 This repository is private since this is the master- and release-branch.
 You may clone it, but it will be read-only.